zifanzhou1024/LampCrusher2/REPORT.md

 - **Gameplay:** Create an engaging game where the player controls a lamp to crush falling letters while managing health and scoring points.
 - **Visuals:** Develop a stylized 3D environment with high-quality lighting, shadows, and post-processing effects that echo classic animation aesthetics.
-- **Physics:** Implement a custom physics engine that handles gravity, collision detection, and response between dynamic objects.
+- **Physics:** Implement a custom physics engine that handles gravity, collision detection, soft-body interactions, and response between dynamic objects.
 - **Animation:** Use joint-based skinning and procedural animation techniques to bring the lamp and letters to life.
 - **User Experience:** Design an intuitive user interface (UI) that includes mode selection, a start menu, in-game HUD, and dynamic score popups.
 - **Performance:** Leverage modern web technologies and optimization strategies (such as Temporal Anti-Aliasing and multiple render passes) to ensure smooth gameplay.